NBility-Model/NBility-business-capabilities-PPTX/README.md

-# NBility-business-capabilities-XML
+# NBility-business-capabilities-PPTX

-This repo contains NBility-business-capabilities model in XML format.
+This repo contains NBility-business-capabilities model in PPTX format.

 # Installation
-The use the NBility-business-capabilities you need [Archi](https://www.archimatetool.com/) or other archimate tool.
+The use the NBility-business-capabilities you need Powerpoint.

 ## License
 This project is licensed under the ???? - see [LICENSE](LICENSE) for details.